alekay-software/websocket-std/README.md

-Implementation of websocket for rust std.
+# webSocket-std

+Implementation of websocket for rust with std support, means that any embeded systems which have support for the std library should works.
+Of course this library works on any normal computer.

+## MCUs Tested

+### ESP32

+See ``esp-rs`` project with ``std`` support: [esp-rs docs](https://esp-rs.github.io/book/overview/using-the-standard-library.html)

+The library was tested on
+- ESP32

 # Test